Our Journey to a More Sustainable Fleet

 - Representatives from current liquid fuel providers, including Carson, Tyree, Christensen, Petroleum Traders, Wilcox and Flagel, McCall, Oregon Petroleum Transport Company, Bluestar Propane and Rousch

-The Fleet Procurement Plan will consider the life cycle of sustainability for fuel and vehicle options, such as how materials are sourced and transported, long-term performance of vehicles and charging technology, reliability of manufacturers and vehicles, necessary maintenance and repairs, and coordination with power and utility companies.
+The Fleet Procurement Plan considers the life cycle of sustainability for fuel and vehicle options, such as how materials are sourced and transported, long-term performance of vehicles and charging technology, reliability of manufacturers and vehicles, necessary maintenance and repairs, and coordination with power and utility companies.
 We're thinking short-term and long-term, considering what it will take to implement changes and what vehicle replacement might look like as these buses age.

 To make this project successful, we must maintain a narrow scope, which means the following will not be considered in this project: